 Our WEEE registration no. is: DE 69459855

 Please note the following differentiation with regard to used devices:

 Some of our devices are used in private households or comparable applications and may not be disposed of in the normal household waste.
 They must be returned to public collection points (e.g. municipal recycling centres).

 B2B products – Business to Business

 These devices have been used in the commercial sector and again may not be disposed of in the normal household waste.
 They should be professionally recycled.
-If necessary, they can be returned to us at the end of their service life.

 Used batteries may contain harmful substances that could damage the environment and present a health risk.
 For this reason, they should not be disposed of with the normal household waste.
 Collecting them separately also makes it possible to recover valuable raw materials from the used batteries.

 Please return used batteries or accumulators to suitable collection facilities, e.g. collection boxes of the GRS foundation (Common Recycling System of Batteries).
 For safety reasons, please tape up the poles of lithium batteries to avoid short circuits.

 Product and transport packaging